 Records relating to academic misconduct will be maintained by the Office of the Registrar in perpetuity.
 The university will not release a student’s disciplinary records to any person and/or entity unless authorized to do so by the student in question or when allowed by law.

 Professional Ethics and Standards

-These procedures do not supersede or take the place of procedures established for students who violate professional standards applicable to a particular program or college.
-Separate procedures and/or outcomes may be invoked when students are found in violation of professional standards or codes of ethics related to special programs, licensure, or certification as determined by the program’s external or internal professional requirements.
+These procedures do not supersede or take the place of procedures established for students who violate professional standards applicable to a particular program, college or school.
+Separate procedures and/or outcomes may be invoked when students are found in violation of professional standards or codes of ethics related to special programs, licensure or certification as determined by the program’s external or internal professional requirements.
 It is the student’s responsibility to know and follow these standards/codes of ethics, which are part of the student’s academic program.
-These special expectations and procedures, including the appeals process, will be provided to the student upon enrollment in the program, and are available in published form in the administrative offices overseeing these programs.
+These special expectations and procedures, including the appeals process, will be provided to the student upon enrollment in the program and are available in published form in the administrative offices overseeing these programs.

 By virtue of the special nature of clinical courses in health care and other human service fields, students will be held to clinical and professional standards in addition to academic standards.
 If, in the opinion of the supervising faculty member, the student is falling short of expected levels of performance or professional behavior, the student may be removed immediately from the class.
 In many cases, the student will be counseled regarding the deficiency and will be given an opportunity to retake the class.
 However, depending on the type and severity of the deficiency, the student may be dismissed from the program and the Graduate School.